Renaissance Society: Art in the first decade

-The Transition
+Transition

 In 1927, Agnes C. Gale was elected president—the first woman and non-academic to hold this post.
 In the first of a five annual exhibitions of modern French paintings, Gale included pieces by Henri Matisse, Pablo Picasso, and Paul Gauguin, who were originally maligned by the Armory Show.
 The shows proved popular, marked by a jump in membership during Gale’s brief tenure.
 The Renaissance Society recruited the important photographer Eva Watson-Schütze in the late 1920s to be president of the organization.
 She was elected in 1929 to become the Society’s first full-time staff person as exhibition director.
-Schütze made clear her progressive intent: “Part of the program of The Renaissance Society is to stimulate study of the art of the present time, the new renaissance.”
+Schütze made clear her progressive intent: "Part of the program of The Renaissance Society is to stimulate study of the art of the present time, the new renaissance."

 The 1930s

 Throughout the 1920s, modernism was scarce in the city.
 Only a handful of exhibitions and few commercial galleries displayed avant-garde works.
-In the dearth of progressive leadership, The Arts Club, under the direction of Rue Winterbotham Carpenter, became the Midwest center for the examination of twentieth century art.
+In the dearth of progressive leadership, The Arts Club, under the direction of Rue Winterbotham Carpenter, became the Midwest center for the examination of twentieth-century art.
 Schütze knew Carpenter and The Renaissance Society began to exchange programs with The Arts Club.
-In the 1930-31 season, the Club brought Fernand Léger to Chicago to screen his film Le Ballet Mecanique and subsequently lent it to the Society.
+In the 1930–31 season, the Club brought Fernand Léger to Chicago to screen his film Le Ballet Mecanique and subsequently lent it to the Society.

 Under Schütze, The Renaissance Society expanded its curatorial programming into other art forms.
 The 1930 exhibition of modern American architecture was a pioneering example of a visual art institution investigating this art form.
-And In 1933, two film series were presented on campus: “Movies of Today and Yesterday” included D.W.
-Griffith’s Birth of a Nation and The Brahms Symphony, and “foreign talking motion pictures” included four works by French director René Clair.
+And In 1933, two film series were presented on campus: "Movies of Today and Yesterday" included D.W.
+Griffith’s The Birth of a Nation and The Brahms Symphony, and "foreign talking motion pictures" included four works by French director René Clair.
 The Society’s events also explored dance and music.

 In the last years of Schütze’s leadership, curtailed by her failing health, the Society introduced Chicago’s audience to avant-garde art that was seldom or never before seen before in the United States.
 Among the most groundbreaking exhibitions at The Renaissance Society, a solo show presenting Alexander Calder’s early mobiles was his first in the country.
 However, it was James Johnson Sweeney who presented the Society’s boldest curatorial statements in his exhibition A Selection of Works by Twentieth-Century Artists.
 Non-representational works by seminal abstractionists—Jean Arp, Constantin Brâncuși, Alexander Calder, Juan Gris, Jean Hélion, Fernand Léger, Joan Miró, Piet Mondrian, and Pablo Picasso—were included in the comprehensive catalog of which much material had never before been exhibited in the country.
-Building on the founding principles of the Society, Schütze initiated a publishing program to expand the Society’s role as “an independent, experimental laboratory for search of legitimate meaning in art.”
+Building on the founding principles of the Society, Schütze initiated a publishing program to expand the Society’s role as "an independent, experimental laboratory for search of legitimate meaning in art."